DanSleeman/PMC_Expanded/README.md

 `UX-Position-Role-Association-Buttons.js`

 Script will rearrange the columns to have the checkboxes in the first position.

-Also groups the "companies" column text into a single record for the count of enterprised companies and adds that text as the hover title.

 Custom css which highlights the row you are hovering over.
 Replicates the behavior in classic.
 This was something to help with checking the correct boxes before I figured out a way to rearrange them consistently.